tinglesoftware/dependabot-azure-devops/README.md

 Similar to the GitHub-hosted version, Dependabot is configured using a [dependabot.yml file](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file) located at `.azuredevops/dependabot.yml` or `.github/dependabot.yml` in your repository.

-All [offical configuration options](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file) are supported since V2, earlier versions have limited support.
+All [official configuration options](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file) are supported since V2, earlier versions have limited support.
 See [unsupported features and configurations](#unsupported-features-and-configurations) for more.

 ## Configuring private feeds and registries

 Besides accessing the repository, sometimes private feeds/registries may need to be accessed.
 For example a private NuGet feed or a company internal docker registry.

-Private registries are configured in `dependabot.yml`, refer to the [offical documentation](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#configuration-options-for-private-registries).
+Private registries are configured in `dependabot.yml`, refer to the [official documentation](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#configuration-options-for-private-registries).

 Examples: